 A. More than $102

 B. Exactly $102

 (The correct answer is A).

 While money management may be their chief function, financial advisors, at their core, are teachers.
-That's why Global Financial Distributors holds ongoing informational webinars that can help you learn about and recommend the strategies that can pay off for your clientele.
+That’s why Global Financial Distributors hosts webinars that help financial advisors learn about and recommend strategies that may benefit their clientele.
 For more information on when these webinars take place, such as Understanding Life Insurance Premium Financing for Businesses, contact us directly.